Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Experimental results

 Having discussed commonalities between all approaches, we now analyse their differences with respect to their applicability and numerical performance when applied to different molecules.
 From \Cref{fig:cgsteps} it is clear that the SVD preconditioner is the most effective approach.
-As expected, it lower bounds all other practical preconditioners.
-Interestingly, the superior performance is not pronounced for small preconditioners but rather independent from the number of inducing columns.
-Naively, we expect the larger deviations for less inducing columns, as here the optimal eigenvectors are relatively more important.
-However, the leading dominant eigenvectors are more aligned with kernel columns as compared to sub-dominant eigenvectors (cf. \Cref{fig:kernelmatrix}), which enables accurate approximations for smaller preconditioners.
+As expected and already observe in \Cref{sec:experiment_spectrum}, it lower bounds all other Nyström-type preconditioners.
+We emphasize again, that the SVD preconditioner is too expensive in practise and only used here as the theoretical optimum.
+The performance gap between the optimal SVD preconditioner and all three Nyström-type preconditioners is largely determined by how well the inducing columns align with the eigenvectors.
+All three Nyström-type preconditioners perform similarly for most molecules, e.g, consider ethanol in \Cref{fig:cgsteps}, for which barely any difference is visible.
+This behavior is similar for to all additional molecules presented in \Cref{app-fig:cgsteps_all_molecules}.
+Note, that the structural changes within the eigenvectors when applying larger preconditioners also degrades the differences observed for the weakly preconditioned aspirin molecule (e.g. for $k<100$ in \Cref{fig:eigvals}).

-Interestingly, all three practical preconditioners perform similarly for most molecules, e.g, consider aspirin in \Cref{fig:cgsteps}, for which barely any difference is visible.
-We emphasize, that this observation extends to all additional molecules presented in \Cref{app-sec:cg_convergence_all}.
-Intuitively, this indicates that a uniform subset of columns is expressive for the kernel spectrum and therefore ideally improves the approximation accuracy and hence preconditioner performance.
-However, both probabilistic column selection methods induces some fluctuation into the preconditioner performance.
+This indicates that a uniform subset of columns is sufficiently expressive for the kernel spectrum and therefore no significantly better set of inducing columns can be found to further improve preconditioner performance.
+However, both probabilistic column selection approaches introduce fluctuation into the preconditioner performance, because any potential correlations between inducing columns are disregarded (i.e. they can draw a \emph{bad} set of inducing columns by chance.
 In contrast, the incomplete Cholesky performance is monotonously improving and does not fluctuate.
-This is reminiscent of the deterministic pivoting rule, which ensures that the approximation error is always decreasing with increasing number of inducing columns.
+This is reminiscent of the deterministic pivoting rule, which systematically improves the approximation error via repeated rank-1 updates at each iteration.